Performance By Carter Hayes April 14, 2026 10 min read

 tire pressure guidelines comparison

 Here are real-world PSI examples from leading race and sport tire lines.
-Use these Michelin, Pirelli, Dunlop, and Bridgestone recommendations as starting points for cold and target hot pressures.
+Use these Michelin, Pirelli, Dunlop, and Bridgestone recommendations as starting points drawn from manufacturer documentation.
 You will still need to fine-tune them based on your bike, load, and track layout.
+Always verify against the current specification sheet for your tire model and compound, as figures may be updated between product generations.

 Michelin Pressure Examples

 Start with Michelin’s listed cold pressures as your baseline.
-For Power Performance Cup and Power Slick Evo tires, the recommended cold front pressure is 30.5 PSI (and around 18.9 PSI for the rear slicks).
 Apply adjustments to reach the hot targets: 33–36 PSI for Power Performance Cup fronts and 23–26 PSI for rears.
-For the Slick Evo, aim for a hot pressure around 24.7 PSI.
+For the Power Slick Evo rear, the target hot pressure is approximately 24.7 PSI — reached by overinflating cold, heating fully with tire warmers, then bleeding down to that figure at race temperature (see Tire Warmers section above).
+Verify the front hot target with your Michelin race support contact, as it varies by circuit and conditions.
 Tune to track feedback, including lap times, feel, and wear patterns.

 Pirelli, Dunlop, Bridgestone